mariberg/portfolio_frontend/README.md

-# Cloud Resume Challenge - Frontend for my portfolio site
+# Cloud Resume Challenge - Frontend for my portfolio website

 This project has been created based on the [Cloud Resume Challenge](https://cloudresumechallenge.dev/), which gives a roadmap for creating a fullstack project with AWS, with plenty of opportunities for choosing your own path along the way.

 The backend for the project can be found in this [repo](https://github.com/mariberg/portfolio_backend).
-My deployed portfolio site is [here](https://marikabergman.com).
+My deployed portfolio website is [here](https://marikabergman.com).

 This diagram explains the structure of the whole fullstack project: